-The flat prior (Flat) is specified as $p\left(\lambda_{i}\right)\propto1$, an uninformative prior with the posterior mode being the MLE estimate.
-Roughly speaking, given the common parameters, there is no pooling from the cross-section, so we learn firm $i$'s skill $\lambda_{i}$ only using its own history.
+The flat prior (Flat) is specified as $f\left(\lambda_{i}\right)\propto1$, an uninformative prior with the posterior mode being the MLE estimate.
+Given the common parameters, there is no pooling from the cross-section, so we learn firm $i$'s skill $\lambda_{i}$ only from its own history.

-The parametric prior (Param) pools the information from the cross-section via a parametric skill distribution, such as a Gaussian distribution with unknown mean and variance.
-The corresponding subgraph contains two curves with different means and variances.
-More explicitly, we have $\lambda_{i}\sim N\left(\mu,\omega^{2}\right)$, where a normal-inverse-gamma hyperprior is further imposed on $\left(\mu,\omega^{2}\right)$.
-This prior can be thought of as a limit case of the DPM prior when the scale parameter $\alpha\rightarrow0$, so there is only one component, and $\left(\mu,\omega^{2}\right)$ are directly drawn from the base distribution $G_{0}$.
-The choice of the hyperprior follows the suggestion by \citet{Basu2003} to match the Gaussian model with the DPM model such that ``the predictive (or marginal) distribution of a single observation is identical under the two models'' (pp.\ 226-227).
+The parametric prior (Param) combines cross-sectional information via a parametric distribution, such as a Gaussian distribution with unknown mean and variance, $\lambda_{i}\sim N\left(\mu,\omega^{2}\right)$.
+A normal-inverse-gamma hyperprior is further adopted for $\left(\mu,\omega^{2}\right)$.
+The parametric prior can be viewed as a limit case of the DPM prior when the scale parameter $\alpha\rightarrow0$, so there is only one component, and $\left(\mu,\omega^{2}\right)$ are directly drawn from the base distribution $G_{0}$.
+The choice of the hyperprior follows the suggestion by \citet{Basu2003} to match the parametric model with the DPM model such that ``the predictive (or marginal) distribution of a single observation is identical under the two models.''

-The nonparametric discrete prior (NP-disc) is modeled by a DP where $\lambda_{i}$ follows a flexible nonparametric distribution, but on a discrete support.
-This paper focuses on continuous $f$, which may be more sensible for the skill of young firms as well as other similar empirical studies.
-In this sense, the NP-disc predictor helps examine how much can be gained or lost from the continuity assumption and from the additional layer of mixture.
+The nonparametric discrete prior (NP-disc) is modeled by a DP where $\lambda_{i}$ follows a flexible nonparametric distribution on a discrete support.
+This paper focuses on continuous $f$, which may be more sensible for the skills of young firms as well as other similar empirical studies.
+In this sense, comparing with NP-disc helps examine how much can be gained or lost from the continuity assumption and from the additional layer of mixture.

-In addition, NP-R denotes the proposed nonparametric prior for random effects/coefficients models, and NP-C for correlated random effects/coefficients models.
-Both of them are flexible priors on continuous distributions, and NP-C allows $\lambda_{i}$ to depend on the initial condition of the firms.
+Finally, NP-R denotes the proposed nonparametric prior for random effects/coefficients models, and NP-C for correlated random effects/coefficients models.
+Both are flexible priors on continuous distributions, and NP-C allows $\lambda_{i}$ to depend on the initial condition of the firms.